Beyond Boston

 The Berkshires need room

-MASS MoCA and the Clark are strong enough to anchor a real trip, but the region works poorly as a rushed appendage to Boston.
+MASS MoCA and the Clark are strong enough to carry a trip of their own, but the region works poorly as a rushed extension of Boston.

-• Use North Adams and Williamstown together when museum hours, driving time, and the overnight base are already solved.
+• Pair North Adams and Williamstown when museum hours, driving time, and where you will stay overnight are already sorted out.

-• Use Lenox, Stockbridge, or Pittsfield later when the trip is arts-season or town-base driven.
+• Add Lenox, Stockbridge, or Pittsfield later when the trip is built around the arts season or a town to stay in.

-Give western Massachusetts enough time to feel intentional.
+Give western Massachusetts enough time to feel like a deliberate part of the trip.

 Salem is a timing choice

-Salem can be the best North Shore add-on when the plan respects rail timing, museum hours, waterfront walking, and October crowd pressure.
+Salem can be the best North Shore side trip when the plan respects rail timing, museum hours, waterfront walking, and October crowds.

-• Use Salem Maritime for waterfront and national-park context.
+• Use Salem Maritime for the waterfront and the national-park sites.

 • Use PEM when weather, group energy, or indoor time matters.